-Inwood Art Works strives to showcase and celebrate the amazing local artistic talent by organizing curated contemporary group exhibitions of established and emerging artists from the Inwood community.
+Inwood Art Works strives to showcase and celebrate the amazing local artistic talent by organizing curated contemporary exhibitions of established and emerging artists from the Inwood community.
 We hope to eventually establish a permanent gallery space as part of a cultural arts hub in Northern Manhattan.

 Focus on Photography celebrated the work of Inwood photographers including Robert and Robbie Bailey, Karin Dando-Haenisch, Bruce Katz, Stephen Mallon, Tom Okada, Luis Pons, Cristobal Vivar, and Bob Wagner.